HojeChun/ChunGroupWebsite/index.md

 # Digital materials processing and discovery

 We develop AI-driven atomistic simulation frameworks for predictive materials design.
 By integrating deep reinforcement learning, machine-learning interatomic potentials, and automated workflows, we bridge experimental complexity with atomistic modeling to understand and predict materials formation, evolution, and functionality.
+Our research addresses fundamental questions in chemical bonding, materials processing, and ion transport.

 {% include section.html %}

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We use computational tools to understand and design materials, including electronic materials for heterojunctions, ionic conductors for energy storage, and heterogeneous (electro)catalysts.

 {%
   include button.html
   link="research"
-  text="Research areas"
-  icon="fa-solid fa-arrow-right"
+  text="See our research interests" icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"